ocpi/ocpi/releases/how_to_make_a_new_release.md

 # Release procedure

 * create a new directory in `releases/` with the release version as the name, i.e. `2.1`
-* copy over all relevant markdown files and other assets (e.g. the data/ directory)
+* copy over all relevant markdown files and other assets (e.g. the data/ directory) From the root directory do `tar -c --exclude releases/ * | tar -x -C releases/2.0/` where `2.0` is your new folder.
 * edit the $RELEASE_PATH and $OUTFILE in releases/make_pdf.sh and run it from the releases directory (!)
   * you'll need `pandoc` (http://pandoc.org/installing.html) and `latex` (https://latex-project.org/ftp.html)
+  * you can configure your LATEX_ENGINE according to your latex distribution to one of pdflatex, lualatex, or xelatex.
 * check the resulting PDF for formatting errors, etc.
 * if you're happy with the result: commit everything and push
 * go to https://github.com/ocpi/ocpi/releases and create a new release with the same name